 Jock dropped me at the station soon after lunch.
 I’d really enjoyed my family weekend but once on the train I became very excited and, if I’m honest, a little nervous about my date with Sophie.
 I wanted to have plenty of time to get ready as I wasn’t sure what to wear and what I’d thought of as a good idea before, going bowling, seemed a bit odd now even though Sophie had assured me only last night that she loved the idea.
 I tried to read my book on the train journey home in an attempt to occupy my mind but ended up dozing.

 Tim phoned on Friday and Saturday nights and we chatted for ages!
 Really cool stuff.
 He didn’t mention our date on the Saturday phone call and I wondered what he’d got in mind.
 I asked him straight out on the second call.

 “Well Sophie, Wendy, that’s my mother, plans on cooking an enormous Sunday lunch so I don’t think I’ll be up for eating out.
 That is unless that’s what you had in mind.
 In which case I can always manage to eat, I’ve a very flexible stomach.”

 “No I shan’t be hungry tonight either.
 We could go to a film.
 I’m not sure what’s on though?”

 “Why don’t I come and pick you up at 7.
-You’ll have done enough driving.
+You’ve no car have you?
 Where do you live?”